Guide, Reviewed 1 May 2026

 What is the pass rate at Nottingham Chilwell?

-Nottingham Chilwell has been running at around 48 to 51 percent for car tests in recent quarters, slightly above the UK national average of around 48 percent.
-Nottingham Colwick typically runs a touch lower.
+Nottingham Chilwell has been running at around 44 to 46 percent for car tests in recent quarters, close to the UK national average of around 48 percent.
+Nottingham Colwick typically runs a touch higher.
 Check the latest quarter on the Nottingham city page.

 Are tram crossings a big issue on the Nottingham test?